Export

 Sharing the export

-What the recipient sees
+What the Recipient Sees

-After the recipient enters the required information and clicks Submit, the links become active and the export(s) can be downloaded.
+After the required information is submitted, the links become active and the export can be downloaded.

 Shared Export FAQ